Jan & John Maggs

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-We began our buying with a few days in London and
+We spent our first week in London and

-the South.
+the South, combining business with the joy of being in this fabulous city.
 On Saturday, after connecting with old friends at Portobello

 Market, we took the tube to Temple Station and walked to Somerset House,

-where we made our first visit to Courtauld Gallery.
+where we made our first visit to the Courtauld Gallery.
 This lesser-known London

 museum is noted for its exceptional group of paintings by French